romrak/devmons/README.md

 We can do:

-- implement acceptance tests
+- Implement acceptance tests
-- run integration and acceptance tests in github CI/CD using services
+- Run integration and acceptance tests in github CI/CD using services
 - Load testing with Locust
 - Add authentication and authorization (for example with keycloack and JWT tokens)
 - Add ratelimiting